On or before October 15th

 , rounding it to the nearest whole number, and adding 3%.
 Pursuant to Ohio Revised Code §1343.03(A)

-, this rate applies to all judgments granted by Ohio courts, unless said judgment arises from a written contract between the parties that provides for a different rate of interest.
+, this rate applies to all judgments granted by Ohio courts, unless said judgment arises from a written contract that provides for a different rate of interest.

-The tax commissioner has determined that this rate is 3% for the year 2022, the same rate that was in effect for 2021.
-All judgments granted in Ohio in 2022 will bear interest at the rate of 3% per annum, except where there is a written contract providing for a different rate of interest.
-Pursuant to Ohio Revised Code §1343.03(B), the rate stated in the judgment entry remains in effect until the judgment is satisfied.
+The tax commissioner has determined that this rate is 8% for the year 2024.
+This is the second year in a row that the judgment interest rate has increased.
+In 2022 the interest rate was 3% and in 2023 the interest rate was 5%.
+All judgments granted in Ohio in 2024 will bear interest at the rate of 8% per annum, except where there is a written contract providing for a different rate of interest.
+Under Ohio Revised Code §1343.03(B), the rate stated in the judgment entry remains in effect until the judgment is satisfied.

-If you have questions about this topic, please connect with Robert Castricone
+If you have questions about this topic, please connect with shareholder and Consumer Collections Group

 at any time.